-Complex Care Clinic at Gillette is specifically designed for children or young adults up to age 26 years who have multiple chronic, health conditions or complex medical needs such a neurodevelopmental disabilities or are technology dependent.
+Complex Care Clinic at Gillette is specifically designed for children or young adults ages 0 to 26 who have multiple chronic, health conditions or complex medical needs such as neurodevelopmental disabilities or are technology dependent.

 The Gillette Complex Care team can provide care for your child in the following ways:

 - Complex Care Clinic - focuses on centralizing and coordinating care for the most medically complex patients.

 - Quick Care Clinic - focuses on treating patients who are experiencing minor illnesses that require non-urgent care from providers who have training and experience in acute complex pediatrics.